Please wear a mask on campus regardless of your vaccination status.

 Office of Origin: Academic Affairs & Student Affairs

 Responsibility: Provost and Vice President, Academic Affairs, Vice President of Student Affairs

 Certain requirements must be met both to complete a Lake Michigan College (LMC) degree or certificate and to officially graduate from a program.
 These requirements, as outlined below, must be satisfactorily met prior to credential conferral and will be verified for each student who applies for a degree or certificate.

-Lake Michigan College offers a bachelor degree completion program, associate degrees, and certificates.
+Lake Michigan College currently offers associate degrees and certificates.
 Each level of credential requires the following: